error27/smatch/Documentation/sparse-README.txt

 parse tree that got built up, and needs not worry about the library ever again.
 There is no extra state, there are no parser callbacks, there is only the parse tree that is described by the header files.
-The action funtion takes a pointer to a symbol_list and does whatever it likes with it.
+The action function takes a pointer to a symbol_list and does whatever it likes with it.

 The library also contains (as an example user) a few clients that do the preprocessing, parsing and type evaluation and just print out the